Updated March 16, 2023

-Difference Between FTP vs SFTP
+Difference Between FTP and SFTP

 The following article, FTP vs SFTP, outlines the comparison between the two.
 The most popular job of the networking environment is to transfer files or information between network hosts.
 They both FTP and SFTP are file transferring protocol.
 The safety concern may be increased if documents are transferred over the network as simple text formats.
 When Internet security was not a large problem, the FTP protocol was established.
-From One machine to anther they both transfer the file but the main difference between FTP and SFTP is that FTP doesn’t provide a secure channel to transfer documents, but SFTP does.
+From One machine to anther, they both transfer the file, but the main difference between FTP and SFTP is that FTP doesn’t provide a secure channel to transfer documents, but SFTP does.

 What is FTP?